jwu274/osu-micro-benchmarks/README.md

 # osu-micro-benchmarks
 OSU Micro-Benchmark Suite for evaluating MPI, PAPI, and OpenSHMEM communication performance.
-Developed by the Ohio State University
+Developed by the Ohio State University.

+Making a public repo for tracking modifications and changes

+This Code is from https://mvapich.cse.ohio-state.edu/benchmarks/

+See latest updates here: http://mvapich.cse.ohio-state.edu/static/media/mvapich/CHANGES-OMB.txt

 OMB (OSU Micro-Benchmarks)
 --------------------------